curriculumio/sandbox/README.md

-### Welcome to curriculum.io!

 This is an unpublished course where curriculum writers can experiment with features of curriculum.io.
+You can view this repository [on Github](https://github.com/curriculumio/sandbox) to see how the files and file structure in GitHub is rendered into this course.